 The McKendree University School of Education created a standards-based curriculum and assessment system for all programs.
 The programs incorporate standards that reflect the integration of content, pedagogy and professional studies.
 The Conceptual Framework links course work and the assessment system.
 A portfolio evaluation system was created as a systematic way of monitoring a student's progression through the programs.
 Students are required to meet screening criteria and pass through program assessment points that define their progression through the program.
-Performance indicators are outlined for each gate.
-In order to complete the requirements for each gate, the student works with a faculty advisor while completing course work or field experiences.
 The student is then required to complete a final assessment based on program standards.
 An interview, review or evaluation by the student serves to inform the faculty and validate the student's progress in the program.
 The purpose of the McKendree University assessment system is to ensure the preparation of students who demonstrate the knowledge, skills and dispositions inherent in the framework for the curricular education model.

-All EdS students are required to complete EDS 700 Foundations of Excellence during the first semester of their program and to complete a portfolio at the end of their program to demonstrate their proficiency on the standards that reflect the McKendree University Framework for Specialist of Education in Curriculum Design and Instruction Model and the Standards for Advanced Programs in Educational Leadership for Principals, Superintendents, Curriculum Directors, and Supervisors.
+All EdS students are required to complete EDS 700 during the first semester of their program and to complete a portfolio at the end of their program to demonstrate their proficiency on the standards that reflect the McKendree University Framework for Specialist of Education in Curriculum Design and Instruction Model and the Standards for Advanced Programs in Educational Leadership for Principals,

+Superintendents, Curriculum Directors, and Supervisors.
 This portfolio is developed by using Livetext software.
 LiveText is the technology used to aid McKendree University to assess its students and programs.